xxc3nsoredxx/xxc3nsoredxx/pico/README.rst

 above, it's as easy as::

     # crossdev  --target arm-none-eabi  \
-                --stage3                \
+                --stage4                \
                 --portage -a --portage -v

-Not a single ``./configure && make && make install`` was punched in, wowza!
+Not a single ``./configure && make && make install`` was punched in.
+And Portage will handle updating the toolchain automatically, wowza!

 If you don't think you're up for doing all this by hand, then I've written up `a script`_ which Works On My Machine (TM) and handles all of the heavy lifting.
 In